1929–30 AS Ambrosiana season

-During the 1929–30 season 'Associazione Sportiva Ambrosiana competed in Serie A and Mitropa Cup.
+During the 1929–30 season Associazione Sportiva Ambrosiana competed in Serie A and Mitropa Cup.

 Summary

 New club chairman Oreste Simonotti changed the club's name to Associazione Sportiva Ambrosiana and restored the previous black-and-blue jerseys.
 The new colors were a legacy from Unione Sportiva Milanese, before the merger.
 Hungarian manager Árpád Weisz returned to the bench, and Oreste Simonotti arrived from Casale as new chairman due to deficit left by former chairman Ernesto Torrusio.

 In a 1929–30 Serie A campaign changing competition format to a sole group, Ambrosiana debut match was a triumph against Livorno.
 By 16 February 1930, the squad counts 23 points (with a match pending against Juventus).
-Played the game on 20 April, Ambrosiana took an advantage of + 4 points over Juventus and Genova.
+Played the game on 20 April, Ambrosiana took an advantage of + 4 points over Juventus and Genoa.
 The success was determined in direct matches between teams programmed for last round on Sunday.
-On 8 June in Genova, Juventus is defeated 2-0 falling to − 6 points.
+On 8 June in Genoa, Juventus is defeated 2-0 falling to − 6 points.
 Meanwhile, Ambrosiana draw 3–3 at home against Liguria (included a penalty missed in last minutes) standing with 4 points of advantage.
 The scudetto is clinched on 29, with a victory in stadio San Siro against Torino taking Ambrosiana to a 50 points and leadership.
 Crucial to the trophy was Giuseppe Meazza, league topscorer: 31 goals.

 The squad competed in 1930 Mitropa Cup defeated in semifinals by Sparta Praha.